 Without a doubt, the contents of the email are alarming when taken at face value.
 To the layperson, it understandably sounds convincing.
 How could they know my password and send an email from my own account if what they were saying isn’t true?
 Read on, and we will shed some light on the situation and the truth behind emails like this.

 How is an email sent from my own email address if they don’t really have access to the account?

 You can confirm whether an email has been spoofed or not by checking the email’s “header”.
-If you’re not sure how to check the header of an email, MxToolBox have some great guides you can check out.
-You can then run the headers through their very useful ‘Email Header Analyzer’.
+If you’re not sure how to check the header of an email, MxToolBox has some great guides you can check out.
+You can then run the headers through their handy ‘Email Header Analyzer.

 Received: from b1s3-1b-syd.hosting-services.net.au